goplus/llgo/c/raylib/README.md

-# LLGo wrapper of raylib
+# LLGo wrapper of raysan5/raylib

 ## How to install